LH953 Birmingham to Frankfurt

 Lightweight travel?
 Check!

-There are some advantages living next to a main corridor into the city.
+There are some advantages to living next to the main corridor into the city.

 Birmingham New Street Station… still being rebuilt…

-This being peak time – as well as a London train service, the platform and train was rammed solid.
-It’s to be accepted as this train would had arrived in London by 9:20, calling at the Airport and Coventry (so very much a commuter shuttle).
+This being peak time – as well as a London train service, the platform and train were rammed solid.
+It’s to be accepted as this train would have arrived in London by 9:20, calling at the Airport and Coventry (so very much a commuter shuttle).

 Waiting for the next train…

-Still, the train got me to the airport for 8am – perfect timing to clear security and through to the gate.
+Still, the train got me to the airport at 8 am – perfect timing to clear security and through to the gate.

 If it wasn’t for the shuttle train that had been downgraded to one train per four minutes instead of two minutes.